rightjs/rightjs-docs/docs/en/docs/dom/element.md

     setClass(String name) -> Element self

-Replaces all the element css-class names with the given one
+Replaces all the element CSS class names with the given one.

     element.className = 'foo bar';